Fresh Air - Jeff Hiller's Big Break Came In His 40s

 So here you are.

-Excuse me.
-While we're waiting to take off, we're going to go ahead and begin our in-flight entertainment, which is the feature film, Legend of the Guardians, the Owls of Gahoole, and some NBC sitcoms that didn't make the schedule.
+While we're waiting to take off, we're going to go ahead and begin our in-flight entertainment,

 Okay, so that's funny and very well written in a very small part.

 We'll move on to Law and Order Criminal Intents, Season 10.
-You're part of an investigation and you're going through stolen documents.

-just more internal memos, inocuous emails.
+Just more internal memos, innocuous emails.

 Keep going.